reale/linux-day-2016/README.md

 Then comes bird's eye survey of some outstanding *specimina* among the existing libraries, not without the occasional fragment of code.

 Finally a working example is introduced: the [bashlets](https://bashlets.sh) library, a novel, work-in-progress modular extensible toolbox for Bash.

+The slides are available in a printable format at [issuu](https://issuu.com/roberto-reale/docs/linux-day-2016).